telerik/kendo-ui-core/docs/web/spreadsheet/overview.md

 Each of these features is exposed as an UI for the end user, as well as exposed as API calls for the developer for further UI customization.

+> The Spreasheet Widget doesn't support IE version 8 and earlier.

 ## Initialization

 The Spreadsheet widget should be instantiated on an empty div element.